weareleaf/handbook/the-design-playbook.md

 ### Write implied, actionable error messages

-Avoid using software-driven words such 'error' or 'invalid'; the very presence of an error message, along with steps to address the issue, imply that there's a problem.
+Avoid using software-driven words such as 'error' or 'invalid'; the very presence of an error message, along with steps to address the issue, imply that there's a problem.

 ### Present error messages inline